noname00-cli/pyanime/README.md

 If you encounter these issues, try restarting the application or switching to the text-based version.

 For more information about the UI version, see [README_UI.md](README_UI.md).

+As for the CLI version there are several issues like:

+- Subtitles getting ahead of the audio dialog in sub
+- There is no information of language in subtitle
+- As for Windows users the default media player doesn't shows the subtitles
+- For some anime (Example: Our Dating Story) it will leave a blank file instead of .mkv file

 ## Contributing